Code0Em/webdev-professional-page-bs/README.md

 To meet the aims of the project, Bootstrap layouts (e.g. containers, grids), components (e.g. navbar, cards, buttons) and more were utilised.

-While the pages relies on Bootstrap’s styling for the most part, a custom CSS was also built to override some of this styling (e.g. font-family, color etc).
+While the page relies on Bootstrap’s styling for the most part, a custom CSS was also built to override some of this styling (e.g. font-family, color etc).

 The page also relies on Bootstrap for its ‘built-in’ responsiveness, however two custom media queries were added for stylistic preferences at resolutions equal to or greater than 768px (i.e. Boostrap’s medium breakpoint).